The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Confined self-avoiding walks

 \subsection{Self-avoiding walks in a strip}

-As discussed in the previous subsection, the usual model of surface-interacting walks considers walks originating in a surface and interacting with monomers (or edges) in that surface.
+As discussed in the previous subsection, the usual model of surface-interacting {polymers} considers walks originating in a surface and interacting with monomers (or edges) in that surface.
 One way to study such systems is to consider interacting walks in a strip, and then to take the limit as the strip width becomes infinite.
-Clearly, if one studies walks in a strip, it is possible to consider interactions with both the top and bottom surface.
+Clearly, if one studies walks in a strip, it is possible to consider interactions with both the top and bottom surface. {The results of this section will reconcile the (apparently inconsistent) settings of Section~\ref{sec:identity} (where weighted vertices are at the top of the domain, opposite the starting point) and Section~\ref{sec:hp} (where weighted vertices lie at the bottom of the domain, on the same side as the starting point).}

 Consider a strip of height $T$ on the honeycomb lattice, as shown in Fig.~\ref{fig:bridge}.
-We consider \saws\ that originate at a mid-edge $a$ just below the bottom of the strip.
-Such walks are said to be \emm arches, if they end at the bottom of the strip, and \emm bridges , if they end at the top (Fig.~\ref{fig:bridge}).
-Let $c_{T,n}(i,j)$ be the number of $n$-step walks in a strip of height $T$ with $i$ vertices in the bottom line and $j$ vertices in the top line.
-Similarly, define the numbers $a_{T,n}(i,j)$ and $b_{T,n}(i,j)$ counting arches and bridges.
-The associated partition function is given by
+We consider SAWs that originate at a mid-edge $a$ just below the bottom of the strip.
+Such walks are said to be \emm arches, if they end at the bottom of the strip, and \emm bridges, if they end at the top (Fig.~\ref{fig:bridge}). {We now consider the bivariate polynomials

-where $y$ and $z$ are the weights associated with visits to vertices at the bottom and top of the strip respectively.
-We define similar partition functions $A_{T,n}(y,z)$ and $B_{T,n}(y,z)$ for arches and bridges, hoping no confusion will arise with the series $A_{T,L}(x,y)$ and $B_{T,L}(x,y)$ of Section~\ref{sec:identity}.
+where the sum runs over all SAWs $w$ of length $k$ in the $T$-strip and $bc(w)$ and $tc(w)$ are the numbers of contacts of $w$ with the bottom and top of the strip respectively.} We define similar polynomials $a_{T,k}(y,z)$}and $b_{T,k}(y,z)$ for arches and bridges.

 \begin{Proposition} For $y, z>0$, one has

 where $\mu_T(y,z)$ is finite, and non-decreasing in $y$ and $z$.
 By the symmetry of bridges,

 and so, in particular, $\mu_T(y,1)= \mu_T(1,y).$ Finally, $\mu_T(1,y)$ is a log-convex and thus continuous function of $\log(y)$. \end{Proposition} \begin{proof} Again, the existence of the limits follows from concatenation and unfolding arguments as given in Section~4 of~\cite{JOW06}.
 The log-convexity result is easily adapted from~\cite[Thm.~6.3]{JOW06}. \end{proof}